What every dog owner should know about canine dream patterns

 And since dogs share a similar brain structure with rats, it’s likely that they also dream about their daily experiences.
 It’s also critical to remember that the food you give your dog impacts their health and, therefore, their dreams.

-It’s also essential to offer your dog healthy food like carrots, oranges, or watermelon three hours before bedtime and avoid high-sugar foods such as ice cream.
+It’s also essential to offer your dog healthy food, such as carrots, oranges, or watermelon, three hours before bedtime, and to avoid high-sugar foods such as ice cream.

 Avoid feeding your dog just before bedtime.